Cusick Motorsports

-Cusick Motorsports is an American auto racing team that currently competes in the IndyCar Series and IMSA and IMSA SportsCar Championship.
-In IndyCar, they currently field Stefan Wilson in the #25 Dallara UAK18-Chevrolet Indy V6, in conjunction with DragonSpeed and A. J. Foyt Enterprises.
-In IMSA, they field the #99 Porsche 911 GT3 R for Rob Ferriol, Katherine Legge, Wilson and Nick Boulle, in conjunction with Team Hardpoint.
+Cusick Morgan Motorsports is an American auto racing organization competing in the NTT IndyCar Series and Indy NXT.
+They have previously competed in the IMSA and the IMSA SportsCar Championship.

+Past Cusick Morgan Motorsports entrants have had Stefan Wilson, in conjunction with DragonSpeed and A. J. Foyt Enterprises.
+In IMSA past entries included the #99 Porsche 911 GT3 R for Rob Ferriol, Katherine Legge, Wilson and Nick Boulle, in conjunction with Team Hardpoint.